ba0v/user-snipe/README.md

 - you are solely responsible for any consequences, including account bans, suspensions, or violations of a platform's terms of service
 - the author is not responsible for any bans, penalties, or legal action resulting from the use of this tool
 - use it at your own risk
+- script takes around 2-4 hours to complete, but rate limits can delay this severely if you don't have proxies